Skip to main content

 How high should the sensor be mounted on the wall?

-We recommend installing the MT14 8-10 ft high on the wall, both to increase sensor reading sensitivity and to reduce the likelihood of student tampering.
+The MT14 should be installed 8-10 ft high on the wall, both to increase sensor reading sensitivity and to reduce the likelihood of student tampering.
 The vents should be facing downwards.

 What is the sensing range for vape detection?

-Additional factors such as room air flow, and the placement of the sensor can affect the efficacy of the MT14.
-Ensure that the MT14 is away from an inlet or outlet airflow vent.
+Additional factors such as room air flow, and the placement of the sensor can affect the efficacy of the.
+The MT14 should not be mounted near an inlet our outlet air flow vent.

 What can you do to prevent tampering?

-First, ensure that the MT14 mount plate is screwed into the wall and that the security anchor screw (T6) on the top of the MT14 body is engaged to the mount plate.
+The MT14 mount plate should be screwed into the wall with the security anchor screw (T6) (located on the top of the MT14 body) firmly engaged to the mount plate.

-Finally, users will receive an alert when the MT14 is disconnected from persistent power, so that you are made aware if the MT14 is unplugged and can immediately check on what happened to the sensor.
+Users will receive an alert when the MT14 is disconnected from persistent power, so that if the MT14 is unplugged, the user can immediately check on what happened to the sensor.
 Please make sure to enable Default Status Alert to receive these alerts.

 What gateway requirements are there for the MT14?

-You will need a compatible gateway (MV smart camera / MR access point) within the range of the sensor.
+compatible gateway (MV/MR) is required within the range of the sensor.
 RSSI for the sensor to the closest gateway should be > -80 dBm.

 Can I pair the MT14 with a camera so that I get a snapshot when vape is detected?

-You can enable Sensor Sight on MT14 which will allow you to receive a text with a link to a timestamped MV camera feed at the time that vape is detected.
+Sensor Sight can be enabled on MT14, which enables a text message, email or webhook notification to be sent.
+This message contains a link to a timestamped MV camera feed at th time that vape was detected.

 To enable Sensor Sight, navigate to “Assign Camera” on the Sensor Details page.

-You will begin automatically receiving alerts with a link to time stamped MV footage from the time the alert was triggered on your MT14.
-This will enable you to quickly navigate to MV footage from around the time that you received the alert, so that you can identify students who potentially set off the alert.
+Alerts will automatically be sent.
+Each alert will include a link to time stamped MV footage from the time the alert was triggered on the MT14.
+This enables quick navigation to MV footage, at the specific time that vape was detected.
+In this way, students who potentially set off the alert can be identified

 Alerting on vape